AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_unity.md

 #### Check whether a user blocks a chat group

-The chat group owner and chat group admins can call `Group#MessageBlocked` to check whether a user blocks a chat group.
-To ensure the accuracy of results, call `IGroupManager#GetGroupSpecificationFromServer` first to retrieve the chat group attributes from the server.
+All chat group members can call `GetGroupSpecificationFromServer` to check whether they block a chat group according to the `Group#MessageBlocked` field.

 The following code sample shows how to check whether a user blocks a chat group: